Simsbury High School

 Simsbury High School (SHS) is a public high school in Simsbury, Connecticut.

 Athletics

 Simsbury has been honored multiple times with the Achievement Cup for outstanding achievement in athletics in the state of Connecticut.

+Ice hockey

+The Simsbury ice hockey team plays their home games out of the International Skating Center of Connecticut in Simsbury.
+The team was founded in 1973.
+The program has one Connecticut Division l state title (2002-2003).

 Crew

 The Crew program rows out of Paine Boathouse on the Farmington River.
+They won the New England Interscholastic Rowing Association girls' championship in 1980 and 1982.